brainyfarm/olawale-akinseye/oop-solution/README.md

 # OOP - Mobile Phone Class
-## This is a javascript application that models a Mobile Phone.
+This is a javascript application that models a Mobile Phone.

+## Files
+* `phone.js` - The mobile phone application class
+* `README.md` - App documentation

 ## Documentation and Usage